 What does Kimochi Warui mean?

 The word kimochi warui [気持ち悪い] means bad feeling.
-It can mean bad premonition; feeling sick; unpleasant; revolting; crude; and repugnant.
+It can mean bad premonition; feeling sick; unpleasant; revolting; crude and disgusting.
 Generally, in anime, this expression is used to demonstrate disgust for something.

-It can mainly refer to things like I feel nauseous or an unpleasant feeling to see.
-An all-encompassing expression of when you feel sick because it deviates so much from your own sensitivities and sensations.
+It can mainly refer to things like feeling nauseous or an unpleasant sensation of seeing.
+A broad expression of when you feel sick because it deviates too much from your own sensitivities and sensations.

-An alternative to this polite expression is kimochigawarui [気持ちが悪い] which has practically the same meaning.
+A more polite alternative to this expression is kimochigawarui [気持ちが悪い] which has practically the same meaning.
 There is a slang for this expression which is kimoi [キモイ], other synonyms are iyarashii [嫌らしい] and kanjiwarui [感じ悪い].

 Using the word kimochi and its other meanings